williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.50:
+- Added a new utility, download_germline_set, to download germline sets from the Open Germline Receptor Database (OGRDB)

 Changes in version 0.0.49:
 - Added an option to allow at_coords to be used with FASTA files containing multiple sequences
 - Fixed problems in name_alleles that could be caused by erroneously long V-sequences